Columbia University has 4 major undergraduate schools:

 A small number of highly qualified students are admitted each year to the Ph.D. program in Computer Science.
 Admission is very competitive, based primarily on research-oriented reference letters, subject and general GRE scores, and academic grades.
 Applicants need not already hold a master's degree; bachelor's degree level applicants are also encouraged to apply.

-Most admitted students receive full financial support through Graduate Research Assistantships or Teaching Assistantships, which consist of a monthly stipend plus full tuition exemption (continuation of support is, of course, contingent upon the students' satisfactory progress in the Ph.D. program and availability of funding).
-In addition, the Fu Foundation School of Engineering and Applied Sciences awards a small number of prestigious "Presidential Distinguished Fellowships," while the Department of Computer Science also awards selective "Departmental Fellowships."
+Most admitted students receive full financial support through Graduate Research Assistantships, which consist of a monthly stipend plus full tuition exemption (continuation of support is, of course, contingent upon the students' satisfactory progress in the Ph.D. program and availability of funding).
+In addition, the Fu Foundation School of Engineering and Applied Science awards a small number of prestigious "Presidential Distinguished Fellowships."
 These fellowships provide full financial support to their recipients.
 Applicants are strongly encouraged to seek external funding, such as government and industry fellowships.
 Also, Columbia rents low-cost subsidized apartments near campus for both single students and students with families.

 All Ph.D. students are expected to participate in departmental and laboratory activity full-time on-campus throughout the program, except possibly for summer internships elsewhere.
 Therefore the department does not normally consider admission of part-time students.
 Also, note that it is not possible to participate in the Ph.D. program through the Columbia Video Network.